danielsada/danielsada.tech/content/blog/three-times-microsoft-intern.md

 +++
-title = "Learnings after three internships at Microsoft." description = "I have interned for Microsoft three times, this is what I learned from it.
+title = "What I learned after three internships at Microsoft." description = "I have interned for Microsoft three times, this is what I learned from it.
 From Project to OneNote." tags = [
     "microsoft",